pingcap/docs-tidb-operator/en/enable-tls-between-components.md

             - `*.${cluster_name}-tiflash-peer.${namespace}`
             - `*.${cluster_name}-tiflash-peer.${namespace}.svc`

-        - Add the following 2 IPs in `ipAddresses`.
-You can also add other IPs according to your needs:
+        - Add the following 2 IP addresses in `ipAddresses`.
+You can also add other IP addresses according to your needs:
             - `127.0.0.1`
             - `::1`
         - Add the Issuer created above in `issuerRef`.